MaxGuernseyIII/ThoughtSharp/README.md

 # Current State

 This framework is in development.
 I haven't even published it on NuGet, yet.
 The interface might change radically between now and when I do.

-I am currently mostly working on building the hybrid testing-training infrastructure.
+The following major changes are **definitely** going to happen:
+ * A major overhaul of the thought/reasoning/feedback structure, which is currently not as connected and automatic as I'd like.
+ * A restructuring of how continous lines of reasoning (inferences based on other inferences) are managed.
+ * Creation of of the training apparatus, and probably major revision thereof at least once.

 # Licensing